Python-GIS-book/site/source/part3/chapter-12/md/00-watershed-analysis-with-pysheds.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-Now we are ready to plot the data and create an interactive map using `geopandas`.
+Now we are ready to plot the data and create an interactive map using `geopandas` (Figure 12.9).
 As we have several different things to plot, we will plot the data in three separate layers: (1) the Alpine Fault data, (2) the watersheds, and (3) the basin outlet points.
 For each layer we can use the `geopandas` `.explore()` function to create a map of the layer.
 Note that because we want to plot both the watershed boundaries and outlet points in separate layers, we need to specify the active geometry layer for `geopandas` before plotting each one.
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}